minzzzy/miniflow/README.md

 This is the contents of [Deep Learning nanodegree foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) in Udacity.

 ## Architecture
-I use a Python class to represent a generic node in miniflow.py And use Input, Linear, Sigmoid and MSE which are subclasses of Node.
+It uses a Python class to represent a generic node in miniflow.py And use Input, Linear, Sigmoid and MSE which are subclasses of Node.
 They have forward and backward steps.